Alhassan Doguwa: 2023 election and arraignment

 Hon.
 Alhassan Ado Doguwa, was arraigned before a magistrate court in Kano, Nigeria with charges of criminal conspiracy, culpable homicide, and causing grievous hurt to innocent people during the general election held on Saturday February 26, 2023.
 The police received complaints of the gruesome murder of three people and causing grievous injuries to eight others in Tudun Wada LGA while the collation of election results was ongoing.
 The police department extended a formal invitation to Doguwa for his alleged complicity in the incident, but he refused to honor it, leading to his arrest.
 However, Justice Muhammad Nasir Yunus of the Federal High Court in the state granted bail to Doguwa to the tune of N500 million and two reliable sureties.

-Family life
+Personal life

-Alhassan Ado Garba is a firm believer in large family, he has four wives and 28 children.
+Alhassan Ado Garba is a firm believer in having a large family, he has four wives and 28 children.

 Honours and awards

 Alhassan Ado Garba has a Traditional Title of Sarkin Yakin Burum Burum and Yariman Dadin Kowa conferred to him by both the District Heads of Doguwa and Tudun Wada Local Governments respectively in 2013.
 He was also conferred with the prestigious National Honour of the Officer of the Order of the Niger (OON) in October 2022, by His Excellency, Muhammadu Buhari, GCON, President of the Federal Republic of Nigeria.